shinamicorp/shinami-demo-app/move/README.md

 - Issuing new `hero::LevelUpTicket` to players, which indirectly controls the evolution of `hero::Hero` objects.
   - `hero::LevelUpTicket` can be freely transferred.
     However, it's only usable on a specific `hero::Hero`.
+- Relinquishing its admin role by burning the `hero::AdminCap` object.

 ### Player